-There are many reasons why you may want to get married out of state.
+There are many reasons why you may want to get married out of state and it’s a popular option considering a destination wedding is one of the best ways to get married.
+You might be asking yourself, “can I get married anywhere?”
 Perhaps you and your partner are eloping with close friends and family, or you wish to plan a destination wedding.
 Irrespective of the reason, you need a marriage license to marry legally in the United States.

-Because marriage licenses are generally only valid in the state where they were issued, and marriage laws differ from one state to the next, it is best to do your homework and plan when you get married out of state.
+Because marriage licenses are generally only valid in the state where they were issued, and marriage laws differ from one state to the next, it is best to do a little research before sending out your wedding invitations and thoroughly plan when you get married out of state.

 Do States Have to Recognize Marriages from Other States?